Emceelamb/curriculum-vitae/content.md

   job: Data Analytics - Front-End Developer
   city: New York City
   achievements:
-    - Design technical infrastructure for the front-end of an open data platform to make Peace and Security data more accessible and reliable
+    - Design and develop front-end of an open data platform to make Peace and Security data more accessible and reliable
     - Implement Docker containerization to simplify deployment to Azure Cloud Service
     - Develop headless Drupal instance with React front-end to allow for non-technical content editing
+    - Implement authentication using OAuth and Azure Active Directory
 - years: October 2020--
   employer: Codecademy
   job: Content Contributor
   city: New York City
   achievements:
     - Write lesson content for online programming courses explaining web technologies for beginner and intermediate programmers
-    - Develop course content for full stack Django development and creative coding with p5.js
+    - Develop course content for full stack Django development, authentication with Node.js, and creative coding with p5.js
     - Develop learning standards and to measure learning success and outcomes
     - Create unit test with Javascript and RegEx to evaluate learner inputs to ensure correct exercise completion
 - years: Dec 2015--